Baroness Orczy

 Baroness Emma Magdalena Rozália Mária Jozefa Borbála Orczy de Orci (/ˈɔrtsiː/; 23 September 1865 – 12 November 1947), usually known as Baroness Orczy (the name under which she was published), was a Hungarian-born British novelist and playwright.
 She is best known for her series of novels featuring The Scarlet Pimpernel, the alter ego of Sir Percy Blakeney, a wealthy English fop who turns into a quick-thinking escape artist in order to save French aristocrats from "Madame Guillotine" during the French Revolution, establishing the "hero with a secret identity" in popular culture.

 Opening in London's West End on 5 January 1905, The Scarlet Pimpernel became a favourite of British audiences.
 Some of Orczy's paintings were exhibited at the Royal Academy in London.

 She established the Women of England's Active Service League during World War I with the intention of empowering women to convince men to enlist in the military.
+Orczy was also a founding member of the White Feather Movement, a shaming ritual in Britain during WW1 in which women gave white feathers to non-enlisting men, symbolising cowardice and shaming them into signing up.

 Early life

 Orczy was born in Tarnaörs, Hungary.
 She was the daughter of the composer Baron Félix Orczy de Orci (1835–1892) and Countess Emma Wass de Szentegyed et Cege (1839–1892).

 Her paternal grandfather, Baron László Orczy (1787–1880), was a royal councillor, and knight of the Sacred Military Constantinian Order of Saint George; her paternal grandmother, Baroness Magdolna, born Magdolna Müller (1811–1879), was of Austrian origin.
 Her maternal grandparents were the Count Sámuel Wass de Szentegyed et Cege (1815–1879), member of the Hungarian parliament, and Rozália Eperjessy de Károlyfejérvár (1814–1884).

 Orczy's parents left their estate for Budapest in 1868, fearful of the threat of a peasant revolution.
 They lived in Budapest, Brussels, and Paris, where she studied music unsuccessfully.
-In 1880, at age 14, Emma and her family moved to London, England where they lodged with their Francis Pichler at 162 Great Portland Street.
+In 1880, at age 14, Emma and her family moved to London, England where they lodged with fellow Hungarian expatriate Francis Pichler at 162 Great Portland Street.
 Orczy attended West London School of Art and then the Heatherley School of Fine Art.

 At art school she met illustrator Henry George Montagu MacLean Barstow, the son of an English clergyman; they were married at St Marylebone parish church on 7 November 1894.
 It was the start of what she described as a joyful and happy marriage, "for close on half a century, one of perfect happiness and understanding, of perfect friendship and communion of thought."